cyndishan/sales-analysis-project-sql/README.md

   Customer purchase behavior

-- Used Excel to create clear and simple visualizations (bar charts, line graphs) from query results.
+- Used Python to create clear and simple visualizations (bar charts, line graphs) from query results.

 - Embedded charts and summarized findings in this README.md to effectively communicate data insights.